RathodAnilT/PHP-Tutorial/README.md

 | xor      | Xor  | True if either condition is true, but not both   |
 | !        | Not  | True if the condition is not true                |

+- We can compare as many conditions as we like in one if statement: